 Like the Acros, the Altura is offered in a wide and narrow version and is modelled on a last that is slightly wider than the TC Pros.

 The Scarpa Helix is a supportive shoe that offers sensitivity and support while being kind to your wallet.
 Though you won’t see elite boulderers or sport climbers wearing this shoe, its performance is remarkably balanced and its construction built with quality and care.
 These shoes are also known for their durability, helping stretch the budget that much more.

 The Helix has a flat, slightly asymmetrical profile.
-It’s midsole is relatively stiff, yet the toe is fairly sensitive making this a great intermediate shoe.
-It’s also a popular choice for all day comfort at the crag.
+The midsole is relatively stiff, yet the toe is fairly sensitive making this a great intermediate shoe.
+It’s also a popular choice for all-day comfort at the crag or a choice choice as a trad climbing shoe.
 It’ll hold up pretty well on a variety of styles from vertical edging to crack climbing.
 Just don’t expect too much when it comes to steep terrain or heel hooks.